Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 Besides the [main menu](#main-menu), the environment can be split into two areas.
 On the left side there are the *dashboard* view and the *editor* windows.
 Editors contain the actual notation for changing the model.
 For the diagram editor this consists of a canvas as well as a *palette* with the available tools.
 This is where the actual modelling happens.
 The diagram editor's palette separates the available model elements into several groups, like *Relationships*, *Fields* or *Actions*.
 It is possible to have multiple elements at the same time in one model for each of these types.
 The visible groups and tools in the palette depends on which *layers* you have enabled in the diagram.
 More about these layers will be explained later.

 On the right side is an arrangement of different *views*.
 For example there is an [outline view](33-Views#outline-view) with a miniature display of the editor window and a [properties view](33-Views#properties-view) used to edit properties of model elements.
+You can change the views in multiple ways, for example you can close, reopen, resize and move them.
+All these different possible actions are described [below](#customising-the-ui).

 ![Editor with palette and several views](images/ui_basic.png "Editor with palette and several views")